Insert a Table in the Editor Widget

 2. Navigate to your desired page

-3. Ensure that the Live Edit state is toggled to ON: Live Edit Toggled to On.
+3. Ensure that the Live Edit state is toggled to ON: The Live Edit status for a page is toggled to ON and highlighted.

 4. Click on the Editor widget you're adding a table to: An editor widget on a page that has been accessed and is ready for edits.